chrishoina/ords-flask-livelab-2024/2-get-started/get-started.md

 In this lab, you will:

+* Obtain the application project contents from OCI Cloud Storage
 * Sign in to Database Actions as the `MOVIE` user
 * Create your ORDS APIs with the provided scripts
 * Add your ORDS APIs to your project's files